-For foreign nationals visiting and living in the UK, there are a number of immigration issues to consider.
-In the short term, there are the immediate concerns around the initial duration of stay, the terms of stay and so on and so forth.
-In the long term, however, the attention shifts to areas such as becoming a British citizen and permanent residence – otherwise known as acquiring Indefinite Leave to Remain (ILR).
+For foreign nationals visiting and living in the UK, there are several immigration issues to consider.
+In the short term, there are immediate concerns around the initial duration of stay, the terms of stay, and so on.
+In the long term, however, the attention shifts to areas such as becoming a British citizen and permanent residence—otherwise known as acquiring Indefinite Leave to Remain (ILR).

-ILR can often be the end goal if you’re a foreign national living in the UK, but to achieve it you must meet certain criteria.
+ILR can often be the end goal if you’re a foreign national living in the UK, but you must meet certain criteria to achieve it.
 Here’s everything you need to know about ILR.

 What Is Indefinite Leave to Remain?

-ILR gives foreign nationals permission to live and work in the UK without restriction.
-There are numerous visa categories that can lead to ILR, including Tier 1, spousal, ancestry and long residence visas.
+ILR permits foreign nationals to live and work in the UK without restriction.
+Numerous visa categories can lead to ILR, including Tier 1, spousal, ancestry, and long residence visas.

-ILR is, in effect, a state of permanent residence in the UK, as there is no time limit placed on the agreement.
+ILR is, in effect, a state of permanent residence in the UK, as the agreement is not time-limited.

 ILR Qualification Criteria

-There are a number of criteria you must adhere to to qualify for ILR.
+There are several criteria you must adhere to to qualify for ILR.
 You must:

 - Complete five years of lawful, continuous residence in the UK